-As founder of Scope, influencer search (scopeapp.io), I work with brands on a daily basis.
+As founder of Scope, influencer search (scopeapp.io), I work with brands on daily basis.
 All of whom have founded their business around influencers, or decided to bring the work with influencers in-house.
 These brands work with hundreds, sometimes thousands of influencers per month.

 Finding good employees is challenging for any business.
 Likewise, finding good influencers is challenging for brands.
 Harder though, aside from finding promising profiles through data and engagement rates, is retaining influencers - just like employees.